simkimsia/ExData_Plotting1/READMEFIRST.md

    - you are supposed to load the data from the text file unzipped from the zip file
    - you need only a subset of the data in the text file
    - the subset needed falls into 2 dates 1/2/2007 and 2/2/2007
  4. Get the data subset correctly and you should see 2880 obs. of 9 variables.
+This is largely taken care of by my `load_data.R` script
+ 5. Create a plot script for each scenario.
+In my case they are `plot1.R`, `plot2.R`, `plot3.R`, `plot4.R`.
+Imaginative naming, I know. :)